edsunjcaldoza19/edsunjcaldoza19/README.md

 ## Hi 👋, I'm Edsun J. Caldoza
 Github Username: @edsunjcaldoza19
-#### <b> Web Designer, PHP Developer, UI/UX Developer and Graphic Artist</b>
+#### <b> Full Stack Developer | Graphic Artist</b>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=edsunjcaldoza19&label=Profile%20views&color=0e75b6&style=flat" alt="MansiKalaria" /> </p>

- ### 📍 What I'm doing:
+ ### 📍 Profile:

-- 🔭 I am a graduate of Bachelor of Science in Information Technology (BSIT) in Leyte Normal University.
+I completed my Bachelor of Science in Information Technology (BSIT) degree at Leyte Normal University.
-- 💡 I am knowledgeable in both frontend and backend technologies (PHP, Java, Visual Basic, HTML, CSS, Bootstrap, Javascript)
+My studies have equipped me with expertise in both frontend and backend technologies, including PHP, Java, Visual Basic, HTML, CSS, Bootstrap, and JavaScript.
-- 👯 I also have knowledge in graphic designing and using multimedia editing tools (Photoshop, Sony Vegas, etc.)
+In addition to my technical skills, I possess knowledge in graphic design and have experience using multimedia editing tools such as Photoshop and Sony Vegas.
-- 📫 How to reach me: edsunjcaldoza@gmail.com
+If you would like to get in touch with me, feel free to reach out via email at edsunjcaldoza@gmail.com.
+I look forward to connecting with you!

 ### 📍 Ongoing Projects:
 - 🏆 IMRC Website for Leyte Normal University